 Why Bankruptcy is Cheaper

 If you qualify for Chapter 7 bankruptcy your credit card debt, medical bills, personal loans, and other kinds of unsecured debt will be wiped clean.
-If you file under Chapter 13 you create your own repayment plan – subject to approval by the court – consolidating debt on credit cards, personal loans, and medical bills.
+If you file under Chapter 13 you create your own repayment plan – subject to approval by the court – consolidating debt on credit cards, personal loans, and medical debt.
 Here, you – not the credit card companies – control the terms of your repayment plan.

 Second, if the bankruptcy judge grants your bankruptcy, there is very little your creditors can do but accept the terms as determined by the court.
 Debt consolidation companies don’t have the legal power to force creditors to wipe debt clean or accept a repayment plan that makes the most sense for you.